This is an excerpt from a piece I’ve been working on. Feedback is most welcome and I hope you enjoy reading.

 “I think it is a day like any other.”

 “Do you know what the world is missing Mr Winkler?”

 “Solace Mr Winkler.”

 The next day

 Mr Winkler is helping Mrs Jackson into the passenger seat of his recently renovated car, a vehicle for which he is known and at times, envied.
-They head into a sunset with strokes of purple in it.
+They head into a purple sunset.
 Winkler listens intently to Mrs Jackson just as his profession requires, enough to get the bare bones of the life she has lived and the way she has lived it.
 He appreciates that she has never been in a situation like this before.